Muon anomalous magnetic moment and Right handed sterile neutrino: Electromagnetic form factors and AMM

 \section{Electromagnetic form factors and $\mu$AMM}

-According to quantum mechanics, any elementary charged particle with intrinsic angular momentum ($\vec{s}$) has a magnetic dipole moment ($\vec{\mu}$) which is related to its spin through the following equation,
+According to quantum mechanics, any elementary charged particle with intrinsic angular momentum ($\vec{s}$) has a magnetic dipole moment ($\vec{\mu}$), which is related to its spin through the following equation,

 where $q =\pm e$ is the electric charge of a given charged particle and $m$ denotes its mass.
-In addition, $g$ indicates the gyromagnetic ratio which is equal to 2 in classical quantum mechanics.
-However, the calculations of the loop corrections in quantum field theories, like the SM, show that this quantity receives contributions from radiative corrections.
+The factor $g$ is the gyromagnetic ratio which equals to 2 in Dirac theory.
+However, calculations of the loop corrections in quantum field theories, like the SM, indicate that this quantity receives contributions from radiative corrections.
 Indeed, since the interaction of the elementary particle with a photon is modified by additional interactions with virtual particles, the value of $g$ is modified, resulting in increasing its value from the tree-level prediction of $g = 2$.
-For the charged lepton ($l = e, {\boldsymbol{\mu}}, \tau$), these corrections are parametrized in terms of $a_l$ which is defined as the fractional deviation from the quantum classical prediction of $g_l = 2$ as follows
+For the charged lepton ($l = e, {\boldsymbol{\mu}}, \tau$), these corrections are parametrized in terms of $a_l$ which is defined as the fractional deviation from the tree-level prediction of $g_{l} = 2$:

 referred to as the anomalous magnetic moment.
-This quantity is a special one that has continued to serve as a long-standing test of the SM.
-Up to now, a great deal of effort has been put forth to determine the SM modifications to $g$ from virtual SM particles up to a sufficient order ~\cite{Aoyama:2020ynm, Borsanyi:2020mff, Burnett:1967zfb, Stoffer:2023gba, Lautrup:1968tdb, Aldins:1970id, Lautrup:1972iw, PhysRevD.5.2269}.
-Comparison between the theoretical and experimental measurements of $a_l$ leads to the studies of lepton magnetic moments which is a powerful indirect probe for new physics.
+This quantity has played the key role for years, serving as one of the most accurate ways to test of the SM.
+To date, a great deal of effort has been devoted to determine the SM modifications to $g$ from virtual SM particles up to a sufficient order ~\cite{Aoyama:2020ynm, Borsanyi:2020mff, Burnett:1967zfb, Stoffer:2023gba, Lautrup:1968tdb, Aldins:1970id, Lautrup:1972iw, PhysRevD.5.2269}.
+The comparison between the theoretical predictions and experimental measurements of $a_l$ leads to the studies of lepton magnetic moments which is a powerful indirect probe for new physics.

-Regarding the muon particle, there exists a deviation between the prediction of the SM and the most precise measurement performed \cite{Aoyama:2020ynm, Muong-2:2023cdq}.
-Additionally, the experimental value of $a_{\boldsymbol{\mu}}$ cannot be explained solely by the SM, and one must take into account not only the loop corrections through the SM framework but also the contribution from new physics (NP) beyond the SM \cite{smgfactor1,smgfactor2,Aghababaei:2017bei}.
+Regarding the muon particle, there exists a deviation between the prediction of the SM and the most precise measurement performed to date\cite{Aoyama:2020ynm, Muong-2:2023cdq}.
+Additionally, the experimental value of $a_{\boldsymbol{\mu}}$ cannot be explained solely by the SM, and one must take into account not only the loop corrections through the SM framework but also the contribution from new physics beyond the SM \cite{smgfactor1,smgfactor2,Aghababaei:2017bei}.